-Pearls are lovely to wear and delicious to eat: that would be pearl onions.
+You might be happily surprised, or completely amazed with a side dish of pearl onions with brown butter balsamic glaze.
 Petite when compared to their larger family members, pearl onions have a sweet, earthy flavor.
 Don’t turn your nose up until you’ve tried them cooked this way, browned in a little butter and finished with a Balsamic.
-You might be happily surprised…or completely amazed with a side dish of pearl onions with brown butter balsamic glaze.

 Brown butter Balsamic glazed pearl onions are good with any roasted meat or poultry.
 Think roast turkey, roast chicken, lamb, or beef.
 A great side dish not just for the holidays but for any day.
 I’d be totally happy with a bowl of quinoa, some greens and pearl onions for a plant-based dinner.